aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
             (smiles)
-We will.. when he arrives bearing deeds and parachutes.
+We will... when he arrives bearing deeds and parachutes.

             (MAXIMILIAN looks at GIOVANNI kindly.)